 Why carry an IDP while driving in Austria?

 It translates your identification information into 12 languages — so it speaks the language even if you don’t.
-Austria highly recommends an International Driving Permit.Order my International Driving Permit Now
+Austria highly recommends an International Driving Permit.Start my Application

 How to get your IDP